acantril/learn-cantrill-io-labs/aws-pet-rekognition-ecr/02_LABINSTRUCTIONS/STAGE 3 - Create the ECS cluster, ECS task definition and ECS service.md

 Click “Create” button.

 ## STAGE 3B - Create the ECS task definition

+Before you can continue, you will need to have the stage 1 completed.

 In the left-hand menu, click on “Task definitions”.